sysr-q/pysqlw/README.rst

 -  Import pysqlw:
     - ``import pysqlw``
 -  Create a new instance:
-    -  ``db_type`` defaults to sqlite, so you won't have to change it unless you want MySQL.
     -  ``pysql = pysqlw.pysqlw(db_type='sqlite', db_path='/home/user/example.db')``
     -  If you want to use MySQL you need to supply more details:
     -  ``pysql = pysqlw.pysqlw(db_type='mysql', db_host='localhost', db_user='username', db_pass='password', db_name='database_name')``